-Will my child be given a contrast material?
+Will my child need a contrast material?

 How should I prepare my child for fluoroscopy?

-Following are a few helpful tips to help you prepare for your child’s fluoroscopy X-ray:
+Helpful tips to help you prepare for your child’s fluoroscopy X-ray:

 - Bring special toys or books to help your child relax during the exam, or you may choose to use our toys.

 - Avoid wearing jewelry and/or metal (zippers, snaps).

 - Talk to your child honestly about the exam.
 Provide simple details about what will happen and they need to do.

 Will my child feel any pain with fluoroscopy?